kuleshov/neural-variational-inference/README.md

 * `discrete-adgm-rbm`: ADGM with an `RBM(64,8)` prior,· trained using neural variational inference.
 * `rbm`: Regular Restricted Boltzmann Machine (RBM) trained with persistent contrastive divergence.
-* `vrbm`: Variational RBM, i.e. RBM trained with neural variational infernce using a mixture of ten Bernoulli's as the auxiliary helper distribution `q`.
+* `vrbm`: Variational RBM, i.e. RBM trained with neural variational infernce using a mixture of ten Bernoullis as the auxiliary helper distribution `q`.
 * `avrbm`: Auxiliary-variable Variational RBM, i.e. RBM trained with neural variational infernce using an auxiliary-variable distribution `q(x,a)` (parametrized with a neural network) as the helper distribution `q`.

 The models can be run on the following datasets:

 * `digits`: The UCI digits dataset.
-Use this for the RBM models.
+Use this for the RBM models (otherwise you'll get numerical issues and will
 * `mnist`: Regular MNIST.
 * `binmnist`: Binarized MNIST, using the binarization from the IWAE (Burda et al.) paper.
 * `omniglot`: The Omniglot dataset.